InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/misc/Quantum Shuttle.md

    Note: you do not need to use the verification tool for this subtask.
 You can enter the bitstring directly as the flag.

 ####     Solution:
-   I used python for this one.
+   I used Python for this one.
    First we need to make CNOT and NOCT functions.
-Then we need to make that protocol line an actual python code.
+Then we need to make that protocol line into actual python code.
-   I make it fstrings so I can easely concat and  print result.
+   I make fstrings so that I can easily concatenate and print the result.
-   Also I added 1 zero to begining of bit string because I am lazy to change all of indexes :D
+   Also I added 1 zero to begining of the bit string because I am too lazy to change all of indices. :D
         ```
         def CNOT(a, b):
             if a == '1':